Trucks lined up at loading docks beside a large warehouse

 Mixed delivery and pickup tours around the depot

-Changing shipment volumes, vehicle sizes, and daily demand patterns
+Changing shipment volumes, vehicle sizes, and day-to-day operating patterns

 Pre-haul and post-haul are much more dynamic than the linehaul

-Territory logic, service requirements, and operational reality are tightly linked
+Territory logic, service requirements, and operational reality interact directly

-Direct local moves and depot handling decisions shape productivity and service
+Local direct moves and depot-handling decisions shape productivity and service

-Multiple trips per vehicle increase both flexibility and planning complexity
+Several trips per vehicle increase both planning freedom and dispatch effort

 Forklift moving pallets inside a cross-dock hall